guapodero/h2kv/CONTRIBUTING.md

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.

+## Code quality

+The maintainers of this project evaluate potential contributions based on stylistic preferences.
+This is done to maintain a standard of code quality which makes the codebase inviting to newcomers who want to idependently research how features are implemented.
+Simply put, the needs of the project are best served by code that can be understood quickly by a human using only a text editor.

+All submitted code changes go through to an iterative quality assurance process prior to release.
+This may involve supplemental patches from maintainers to "fix up" code for the following reasons:

+* to ensure structural and stylistic consistency with the rest of the codebase
+* to make more effective use of the language in which the project is written (Rust)

 ## Reporting issues

 Before reporting an issue on the